- Curricular Initiatives

 The Mark Initiative is committed to bringing together business and law students, alumni, and the greater Columbia University community for novel programs, such as:

-As a part of the Mark Initiative, Columbia Law School has established a Leader-in-Residence program, which brings an experienced in-house lawyer or c-suite executive to the Law School to teach a seminar, and also to provide career advice to students and participate in the Mark Initiative's activities and the activities of the broader Columbia University community.
+As a part of the Mark Initiative, Columbia Law School has established a Leader-in-Residence program, which brings an experienced in-house lawyer or c-suite executive to the Law School to teach a seminar, provide career advice to students, and participate in Initiative activities and the activities of the broader Columbia University community.
 The goal of the program is to bring leaders to campus who have first-hand experience with the challenges of building organizational policies and practices premised on ethical values and optimal work environments.

-Bruce Sewell, former Senior Vice President, General Counsel and Secretary of Apple, Inc., served as the inaugural Leader-in-Residence in the Spring of 2019.
-Mr. Sewell taught a course titled "Leadership and Organizational Character: The Role of Inside Counsel."
+Mr. Sewell taught a cross-listed course titled "Leadership and Organizational Character: The Role of Inside Counsel"

 Columbia Business School

-The Reuben Mark Co-Curricular Series: For Fall 2019, the Business School will pilot the Reuben Mark Co-Curricular Series featuring a set of workshops offered throughout the year which builds up our students' leadership skillset by teaching them the particular strategies or ‘how-tos’ of leadership on a variety of topics.
+The Leadership Co-Curricular Series features a set of workshops offered throughout the year which builds upon our students' leadership skillset by teaching them the particular strategies or ‘how-tos’ of leadership on a variety of topics.
 This series will allow for more opportunities for our students to put theory from the classroom into practice.

 - Managing Difficult Conversations